ploomber/doc/examples/panel/book-recommender/README.md

 ## Deployment

-Create a zip from all the files and follow the instructions for deploying a [Panel](https://docs.cloud.ploomber.io/en/latest/apps/panel.html) application.
+Create a zip of `app.py`, `requirements.txt` and `assets/` folder, and follow the instructions for deploying a [Panel](https://docs.cloud.ploomber.io/en/latest/apps/panel.html) application.
 You also need to set `OPENAI_API_KEY` as an [environment variable](https://docs.cloud.ploomber.io/en/latest/user-guide/env-vars.html) while deploying the application.